cloudfoundry-samples/grails-petclinic/README.md

 This is a Grails port of the standard Spring Pet Clinic web application.
 It's very simple, consisting of a few domain classes for persistence and three controllers to support the user interface.

-The application uses manual configuration to discover the database service bound to the application when pushed to Cloud Foundry, as described in the [Cloud Foundry documentation](http://docs.cloudfoundry.com/docs/using/services/grails-service-bindings.html).
-View the `grails-app/conf/DataSource.groovy` file to see how the database configuration is done.
+The application uses the [Cloud Foundry Grails plugin](http://grails.org/plugin/cloud-foundry) to discover the database service bound to the application when pushed to Cloud Foundry, as described in the [Cloud Foundry documentation](http://docs.cloudfoundry.com/docs/using/services/grails-service-bindings.html).

 ### The domain model